ItsukaShin21/carshopWebsite/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of PHP and MySQL.
+- You have installed XAMMP or Laragon for local webserver or webserver you want to use
 - You have a Windows/Linux/Mac machine.

 ### Installation